 Since both Golden Retrievers and Goldendoodles are considered large breed dogs and going by the weights of our dogs, you can expect a female to weigh between 55-65 pounds and a male to weigh between 60-70 pounds by the time they reach their adult weight at 2 years.

 No, we do not.
 I recommend it as a quality kibble but leave the decision up to you on what you feed your puppy.
 I suggest looking into the topic of feeding puppies from different perspectives.
 (Encouraging you to consider raw or home cooked meals as a possibility for your puppy or perhaps when he/she reaches adulthood if you’re not sure about it now.)

 Yes, all puppies are dewormed at 2 week intervals and given appropriate vaccines while with us.
 We will inform you through the weekly updates (around week 5 or 6) when puppy will need his/her next vaccination.
 You will get the health record in puppy’s take home bag.

-(All pictures on this website were taken by myself, my children and the adopting families.)
+(All pictures on this site taken by my children, myself and adoptive families).
 Copyright © 2018 Lovemypuppies.net - All Rights Reserved.